bikelomatic-complexity/btc-infrastructure/doc/development.md

 release) and vagrant.
 Then, add the [`mwrock/Windows2012R2` ](https://atlas.hashicorp.com/mwrock/boxes/Windows2012R2) box.
  - `$ vagrant box add mwrock/Windows2012R2`

+Before you do anything else: Run this, to generate the `.kitchen.yml`:
+ - `$ bundle exec rake merge`

 Then, you can issue these Test Kitchen commands:

  - `$ kitchen create` will create VirtualBox vm's for each test suite